 Risks and uncertainty factors

-A number of factors may affect Husqvarna Group’s operations in terms of operational and financial risks.
+A number of factors may affect Husqvarna’s operations in terms of operational and financial risks.
 Operational risks are managed by the operative units, and financial risks by Group Treasury.

 Demand for the Group’s products is also dependent on weather conditions.
 Dry weather can reduce demand for such products as lawn mowers and tractors, but can stimulate demand for watering products.
 Demand for chainsaws normally increases after storms and during cold winters.

-Husqvarna Group’s operations are also subject to seasonal variations.
-Demand for consumer garden products and commercial lawn and garden products normally peaks in the second quarter, while the peak season for chainsaws is normally in the third quarter.
-The Group has adapted its production processes and supply chain to respond to these conditions.
+Husqvarna’s operations are also subject to seasonal variations.
+Demand for consumer garden products and commercial lawn and garden products normally peaks in the second quarter, while the peak season for chainsaws normally is in the third quarter.
+Husqvarna has adapted its production processes and supply chain to respond to these conditions.
 However, parameters such as cash flow and production levels follow the seasonal variations in demand, which results in relatively greater risk exposure for the Group over short periods of time.

-For more information on risk factors and risk management, see the Annual Report 2012.
+For more information on risk factors and risk management, see the Annual Report.